Kmita Zabierzów

 Kmita Zabierzów (/pol/) is a multi-sports club, best known for its football section, based in Zabierzów, Lesser Poland, Poland.

-The club belongs to the LZS sports clubs' union.
+The club founded in 1936 as the local Wisła Kraków branch, belonged to the LZS sports clubs' union for most of its history.

+They restructured in 2011 and the club became an academy focused on youth players.
 The club's colors are white and black.